mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 There are certain things where I know it's not going to be popular but I write it anyway.
 I feel that if I had read it when I needed it, I would be so grateful to find it.
 Posts like, "The Dumbest Task I Ever Outsourced," and,  "Eliminating Distractions from Social Media, Email, and StackOverflow," were meant to have broad appeal, but they fell flat.

 Revenue is down, which is fine because I don't try to earn money from this blog.
 If I'm going to link to a product anyway, I use an affiliate link, but I don't let affiliate links guide what I write.

-Many were surprised last year to see that I paid almost $4k on development for what seems like a no-frills blog.
-I hired an excellent freelancer, Andrew Newhouse, so that I'd be able to focus on the writing aspect as much as possible.
-When I wanted something like responsive images, I asked Andrew to [research options](https://github.com/mtlynch/mtlynch.io/issues/116) and [implement the change](https://github.com/mtlynch/mtlynch.io/pull/126).
-In 2019, Andrew had less time for freelance work, and I got better at web design from my other projects.
-For things I used to need Andrew's help on, it became faster for me to just do myself.
+Costs are down, mainly because Andrew Newhouse, the excellent freelance developer who manages the coding, has had less time for freelancing, so I've taken on more of the development myself.
+Although I prefer to focus on the writing when it comes to my blog, I've gotten better at web development, so it's become easier for me to do the things Andrew used to do.

 ### What Got Done